marijnh/Postmodern/README.md

                  PRIMARY KEY (item_id, so_id));")

-In the above case, the new table's name will be so-items (actually in the database it will be so_items because sql does not allow hyphens.
+In the above case, the new table's name will be so_items because sql does not allow hyphens and plain vanilla sql will require that.
+Ppostmodern will generally allow you to use the quoted symbol 'so-items.
+This is also true for all the column names.
 The column item-id is an integer and cannot be null.
 The column so-id is also an integer, but is allowed to be null and is a foreign key to the id field in the so-headers table so-headers.
 The primary key is actually a composite of item-id and so-id.
 (If we wanted the primary key to be just item-id, we could have specified that in the form defining item-id.)

+In simple cases you can also use a previously defined dao to create a table as well using the dao-table-definition function which generates the plain vanilla sql for creating a table described above.

+    (dao-table-definition 'country)
+    ;; => "CREATE TABLE country (
+    ;;      name TEXT NOT NULL,
+    ;;      inhabitants INTEGER NOT NULL,
+    ;;      sovereign TEXT,
+    ;;      PRIMARY KEY (name))"

+    (execute (dao-table-definition 'country))

+This defines our table in the database. execute works like query, but does not expect any results back.

 Let us go back to our approach using a dao class and add a few countries: